wikimedia/operations-debs-mailman3/src/mailman/commands/docs/notify.rst

 held messages waiting moderator approval to a list's owners and moderators.

-There are options for doing selected lists and reporting but not actually senting the notices.
+There are options for doing selected lists and reporting but not actually sending the notices.
 Complete information about command options may be obtained by running ``mailman notify --help``.
 ::